 Top Reasons to Consider Living in Portugal

-Portugal is well known for its safety, consistently ranking as one of the safest countries in Europe and coming in at the 7th position in the 2023 Global Peace Index.
-The country has low crime rates, particularly in the autonomous islands of the Azores and Madeira.
-Locals are generally extremely welcoming to foreigners, going out of their way to help them adjust to Portuguese life.
+Portugal is well known for its safety, consistently ranking as one of the safest Western European countries.
+Portugal ranked in 7th position in the 2024 Global Peace Index.
+The country has low crime rates, even in cosmopolitan cities like the capital of Lisbon and particularly in the autonomous islands of the Azores and Madeira.
+The friendly locals are generally extremely welcoming to foreigners, going out of their way to help them adjust to expat life in Portugal.

 Portugal’s climate is a major draw, featuring a Mediterranean charm with warm summers and mild winters.
 Even in the depths of winter, it’s possible to enjoy the great outdoors, particularly in the Algarve and southern regions.
 Given the huge Portuguese coastline, many locations don’t get unbearably hot, as there is a light ocean breeze that helps regulate the temperature.